hamiltop/MongoLiteDB/README.md

         should return entries where field is not equal to the value
       $mod
         should entries where the field value divided by the divisor has the specified remainder

-Pending:
-  MongoLiteDB find $nor operator should return entries that do not match any of the conditions
-    # just haven't done it yet
-    # ./spec/mongo_lite_db_spec.rb:117
-  MongoLiteDB find $and operator should return entries that match all of the conditions
-    # there's an implicit $and already and I don't want to take the time to do the explicit one yet
-    # ./spec/mongo_lite_db_spec.rb:122
 ```